Connection Fuels Wellbeing

 Peggy and Emma both have current DBS certificates, and have had training in safeguarding vulnerable adults.
 They have extensive experience of working with vulnerable people; specifically those who have experienced substance misuse, mental health issues, time in prison, homelessness, and domestic abuse.

 They both have BA(Hons) degrees in art.

 Emma is trained in mindfulness, acupuncture and Indian head massage, and is a practicing artist offering unique, multi-media artworks and personalised commissions.

 Peggy is qualified in clinical hypnotherapy and is also a practicing artist offering bright watercolour paintings, and personalised cartoon portraits.
-She is currently studying for a counselling qualification.
+She is qualified in Level 2 and Level 3 Counselling, and is currently studying for Counselling Level 4.

 Want to know more?
 Listen to Peggy and Emma’s interview on BBC Radio Devon.